abinit/abinit/doc/guide/respfn.md

 **6.2.
 The main output file**

 This file is the same as the main output file of the abinit code when computing ground state (GS) results.
-Eventually, the output of datasets related to response functions will be intertwined with those concerned with ground-state case.
+Possibly, the output of datasets related to response functions will be intertwined with those concerned with ground-state case.
 We explain here the parts related to the RF computation.

 The initialisation part is the same as for the GS.
-So, the reader is advised to read [[help:abinit#outputfile|section 6.2]] the abinit help file, as well as the first paragraph of the section [[help:abinit#6.3|6.3]] of this file.
+So, the reader is advised to read the [[help:abinit#outputfile|section 6.2]] of the abinit help file, as well as the first paragraph of the section [[help:abinit#6.3|6.3]] of this file.
 Afterwards, the content of the main output file differs a bit...